codebotx/Movie-recommendation/README.md

-Created a content based recommendation system using ML
+Created a item based collaborative based recommendation system using ML

 	Used movie rating 100k dataset